lcanjar/sms_spam_detector/README.md

 - CLoned new repository to my computer
 - Download files and update source files to GitHub to begin development

-# Also created a function to overfit the data since 'labels' data is imbalanced
+# Also created a function to overfit the data since 'label' data is imbalanced

 # Step 1:  Create the SMS Classification Function
 - Set feature variable to X